reubenmiller/go-c8y-cli/docs/_docs/1-docker-usage.md

 ### Using a c8y docker image

 The session persistence is achieved by mounting a docker volume to your host operating system.
-Any sessions that are created in the docker container, will be persistend on your operation sytsem in the specific folder.
+Any sessions that are created in the docker container, will be stored on your operation system in the mounted folder.

 It is recommended that you run these commands from your home folder, so that the `~/.cumulocity` folder will be used to store the sessions, as this is the default folder that is used should you install the c8y cli tool on your host machine later on.
 That way you will you be able to continue using